wei-wei93/game-hub/README.md

 ## Live Site
-This site is now live at https://game-hub-self-five.vercel.app/
+The site is live at https://game-hub-self-five.vercel.app/